BPTdev/Labo-Master/labo-02-use-container-for-development/step-1-run-a-database-in-a-container.md

 * [ ] If you run both docker, the application server will not able to talk with the dbserver... any idea why ?

 ```
-the ports are not opens
+the ports are not set correctly in the code of the petclinic
 ```

 * [ ] Let's build our image